 “Wind light…Heavy sea…heavy fog.”
 “On north side of St. George Isl. about 5 mi. from village.”
 “Stranding.”
 “Dense fog & light winds.”
 “Total wreck…Total loss.”
 “Crew left wreck in ship’s boats.”

 The Maweema was valued at $11,000 at the time of the disaster.
 The entire crew survived.

-Additional Information : Tonnage 453 Gross 392 Net, Built 1895, Registered San Francisco, ON 92684, Master Robert Firth of San Francisco, Owner Alaska Codfish Company of San Francisco, Last Port San Francisco March 29, 1928, Insurance unknown
+Additional Information: Tonnage 453 Gross 392 Net, Length 156, Breadth 36, Depth 11.8, Built 1895 at Fairhaven CA, Registered San Francisco, SL KMLT, ON 92684, Master Robert Firth of San Francisco, Owner Alaska Codfish Company of San Francisco, Last Port San Francisco March 29, 1928, Insurance unknown

 MAYFLOWER (1900) The sloop Mayflower was lost at Hooper Bay in August of 1900 with all hands.
 The following is an excerpt from the U S Revenue Cutter Service report of the disaster: